 When considering ESG, it’s typical to initially consider how a company is positioned in respect of climate change and the environment, but ESG is far broader in scope.
 ESG captures factors across the corporate spectrum including how a business manages its social licence and implements a robust governance framework to oversee its affairs.
 Progressive companies adopt ESG practices not for marketing purposes, but rather to enhance the firm’s opportunity to become responsible corporate citizens and market leaders over the long term.

+Our increasing commitment to considering ESG analysis in our investment decision making is illustrated in our development and adoption of an ESG policy.
 Here is some information to illustrate how we manage your money while considering ESG issues and sustainability challenges like climate change.

 You can also download our Investment beliefs.

-In January 2009, Tasplan Super was the first Tasmanian super fund to become a signatory to the UN principles for responsible investing (UNPRI).
+In January 2009, Tasplan Super was the first Tasmanian super fund to become a signatory to the UN Principles for Responsible Investing (UNPRI).

 UNPRI plans to develop and implement a set of global principles that help environmental, social and governance (ESG) issues dovetail into mainstream investment practices.